fractal6/fractal6.go/README.md

 Redis is used as a KV cache store.

     sudo apt-get install redis
-    sudo systemctl restart redis-server
+    sudo systemctl restart redis-server  # or "systemctl restart redis" depending on your version

 ## Configure

-The server need a `config.toml` config file to run.
+The server need a `config.toml` config file to run (in the project's root folder).
 You can use the following template:

 ```